belmonrj/belmonrj.github.io/teaching.md

 ### General philosophies

-Because I teach at a university, my students are adults and I treat them as such.
+I teach at a university, so my students are adults---that's one of my guiding principles.
-You'll find this to be a recurring theme here.

 - Attendance: strongly encouraged but not required and not part of the grade.
   - Why strongly encouraged?
 Because class time is the best time to see the material, ask questions, and so on.